Digital Wellbeing: Finding Agency in a World of AI and Overwhelm

 Elaine has spent two decades researching the psychology of our digital lives.
-In her keynotes, she explores the agency we still have, and how we can use it to live better lives.
+In her keynotes, she explores the control we still possess, even in the face of ubiquitous tech and breakneck-pace change, and how we can use that agency to live better lives and achieve greater digital balance and wellness.

-Drawing on cyberpsychology, contemplative practice, and her work as an author and consultant, Elaine explores:
+Elaine draws on cyberpsychology, contemplative practice, and her work as an author and consultant for this talk.

 Competing narratives: The stories we're sold about both technology and ourselves, and whose interests they serve